ComplianceAsCode/content/docs/manual/developer/01_introduction.md

 We need to:

-- Allow individuals and organizations in the content project to work at their own pace on parts of the project within their area of expertise, and to do so independently if they don’t influence each other.
+- Allow individuals and organizations in the content project to work at their own pace on parts of the project within their area of expertise, and to do so independently if they don't influence each other.
 - Introduce enter and exit criteria for roles with elevated privileges so the hierarchy can self-organize.
 - Define a framework for organizations to join the project and assume responsibilities.
-- Ensure that the project stays coherent and individual parts contribute to its value, and the project doesn’t become a disgusting spaghetti soup.
+- Ensure that the project stays coherent and individual parts contribute to its value, and the project doesn't become a disgusting spaghetti soup.

 ### Decomposition